bernalvarela/customerservice/README.md

 ### Before run
 Before running the project you have to launch the docker images configured in the docker-compose file.

-* Running `docker-compose up` from the root folder.
+* Running `docker-compose up -d` from the root folder.

 For this project we are using:
 * Postgresql to persistency.
 (Port: 5432, User: postgres, Password: 123)